ossiemarks/Ubuntu-Nginx-Wordpress/README.md

 - PHP-FPM
 - Wordpress (with predownloaded files)

-Download latest wordpress files, uncomment the download lines in the wordpress main task and comment out the Shell Copy line
+To download latest wordpress files, uncomment the download lines in the wordpress main task and comment out the Shell Copy line